Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 Whether or not Sergei takes Ireena, Strahd senses that the two have found each other.
 He reacts as follows:

-> [!quote] ...
+> [!readaloud]
 >
 > A peal of thunder shakes the land, and the dark clouds coalesce into a terrible visage.
 A deep, dark voice from beyond the mountains cries out, "She is mine!"
 A terrible crack resounds as blue lightning splits the sky and strikes the pool.
 ^52d

 Each creature within 15 feet of the pool must make a successful DC 17 Dexterity check or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone\|prone]].
 The blast knocks down the old gazebo as well.
-A creature in the water when the lightning strikes must make a DC 17 Constitution saving throw, taking 44 (`dice: 8d10|avg` (`8d10`)) lightning damage on a failed save, or half as much damage on a successful one.
+A creature in the water when the lightning strikes must make a DC 17 Constitution saving throw, taking `dice: 8d10|avg` (`8d10`) lightning damage on a failed save, or half as much damage on a successful one.

 Strahd's wrath destroys the blessing on the pool, rendering its waters nonmagical and preventing the spirit of Sergei from manifesting in them again.